 The University of Texas' alumni magazine features a three-page article on Chisos in the current edition.
-Owner Will Roman sat down with Danielle Lopez to discuss boots, Texas, and that fateful trip down to Mexico.
+Founder Will Roman sat down with Danielle Lopez to discuss boots, Texas, and that fateful trip down to Mexico.

 But his decision to launch Chisos—named after the Chisos Mountains in the Big Bend area of West Texas—was something of a whim.
 After graduating from UT with a radio-television-film degree in 2009, the native Austinite moved back and forth between his hometown and San Francisco, working for tech companies.
 In 2015, he decided he’d had enough.
 “Tech is so ephemeral,” Roman says.
 “I wanted something more tangible.”